GamerTwarit/Spam-PYAUTOGUI/README.md

 Windows

-In git bash you will have to type:
+create a folder and open cmd on it

            Git clone https://github.com/GamerTwarit/Spammer-python

 To clone ☝

            Cd Spammer-python

 To change dir to run☝
-then install th requirment by
+then install the requirment by going into the folder and double clicking "requirement.bat"

-           pip install pyautogui

- and then
+after installation run :-

            Python spam.py
 To run👆